alvinmatias69/cingkleungBot/readme.md

 $ cd cingkleungBot
 $ npm install
 ```
-Open .env.example file using text manager and change it according to your own environment variables
+Open .env.example file using text manager and change it according to your own environment variables, then rename it to .env
 ```
 API_TOKEN=exampleAPIToken:213941024921 //your telegram bot api token DB_NAME=exampleDB                      //your database name